mariia-cherniuk/Lottery/README.md

 ## 🌱ABOUT APP

-Home Screen - LotteryDrawsView
+Home Screen - **LotteryDrawsView**
 Contains - [LotteryDrawCellView]

-Fetch draws from [remote](https://raw.githubusercontent.com/mariia-cherniuk/Lottery/master/Resources/lotteries.json) When .notConnectedToInternet fetch draws from local storage When tap on draw -> navigate to LotteryDrawDetailsView
+Fetch draws from [remote](https://raw.githubusercontent.com/mariia-cherniuk/Lottery/master/Resources/lotteries.json) When .notConnectedToInternet -> fetch draws from local storage.
+When tap on draw -> navigate to LotteryDrawDetailsView.

-Details Screen - LotteryDrawDetailsView
+Details Screen - **LotteryDrawDetailsView**
 Contains:
-- Lottery results, represented as balls
+- Lottery results, represented as balls.
-- Good luck message
+- Good luck message.
-- Generate ticket button
+- Generate ticket button.
 - [LotteryTicket]

 When you tap on Generate ticket, the most recently generated ticket will be displayed at the top of the Your tickets view.